 Q: When is the best time to go?

-Q: Do you recommend Kenya and Tanzania for travelers taking their first African safari?
+Q: Are Kenya and Tanzania recommended for travelers taking their first African safari?

-Q: What did you do while at the lodges when you weren’t doing game drives?
+Q: What is there to do while at the lodges when you weren’t doing game drives?

-I would swim in the pools, shop in the boutiques, write in my journal, read a book, get spa treatments, take a nap, edit my photos, and eat – A LOT.
+Swim in the pools, shop in the boutiques, write in your journal, exercise at the gym, read a book, get spa treatments, take a nap, edit photos, and eat – A LOT.